thomastskng/Stats-Project/Bayesian-stats/README.md

 Bayesian Hierarchical models

-This is a school project that I did to reproduce the Bayesian Hierarchical model in Chapter 5 of the Andrew Gelman's Bayesian Data Analysis.
+This is a project that I did to reproduce the Bayesian Hierarchical model example in Chapter 5 of the Andrew Gelman's Bayesian Data Analysis namely "Combining information from educational testing experiments in eight schools".